What is an MA Degree?

 Here are a few examples of MA degrees and their job outlooks:

-- MA in Communication: Solid communication skills are in demand across broad industries.
-There are tons of career options for effective communicators, and many continue to grow.
-The public relations specialist role, for example, is expected to grow by 11% through 2030, according to BLS.
-Likewise, positions in advertising, promotions and as marketing managers are expected to grow by 10% through 2030.
+- MA in Communication: There are tons of career options for effective communicators, and many continue to grow.* The public relations specialist role, for example, is expected to grow by 6% through 2033, according to BLS.* Likewise, BLS reported that positions in advertising, promotions and as marketing managers are expected to grow by 8% through 2033.*

 - MA in History: With a master’s in history, you can learn to preserve, organize and assess your knowledge of various historical topics.
 A few concentrations available to you are American, military and public history.
-Historians earned $63,940 in median pay in 2021, according to BLS.
-Other roles that you could pursue include archivists, curators and museum workers, who earned a median income of $50,120 in 2021.
+Historians earned $72,890 in median pay in 2023, according to BLS.* Other roles BLS reported that you could pursue include archivists, curators and museum workers, who earned a median income of $57,120 in 2023.*

 These are only a handful of the MA degrees available for you to consider.
-There are plenty of other degrees available to you, so be sure to take your time before making a decision.
+There are plenty of other options, so be sure to take your time before making a decision.

 Is a BA or MA Better?

 The type of work you may be doing also may determine what degree level you want to achieve.
-There are plenty of jobs you can get with a bachelor’s degree, and with a bachelor’s, you open up a variety of new entry and mid-level positions.
-With a master’s degree, you may give yourself a leg up in job interviews, and you could even open the door to management positions.
+A bachelor's degree can help prepare you for a variety of entry and mid-level positions, while a master's can give you a leg up in job interviews and make you eligible for certain management positions.

-Earning a master’s degree could mean upwards of an extra $200 a week in earnings.
-The median weekly earnings were $1,545 for those with a master’s, compared to $1,305 for those with a bachelor’s, according to BLS.
+Earning a master’s degree could also mean upwards of an extra $244 a week in earnings, according to BLS data.* In 2023, the median weekly earnings were $1,737 for those with a master’s, compared to $1,493 for those with a bachelor’s, BLS reported.*

-Whether you are considering an MA, MS or other master's program, you will take courses that continue to develop skills in your field of study and prepare you for the workforce.
+Whether you're considering an MA, Master of Science (MS) or an other master's program, you'll take courses that continue to develop skills in your field of study and prepare you for the workforce.

 Here are some of the other types of master's you could consider: